flathub-infra/documentation/docs/01-for-users/06-verification.md

 ## What is a verified app?

-A verified app is an app that is published on Flathub by its original developer or a third party approved by the developer.
-Flathub has verified the developer's identity using the app ID and the developer's website or profile on a source code hosting site.
+A verified app on Flathub is one whose developer has confirmed their ownership of the app ID using a uniquely generated token.
+This means either the app is maintained directly by the developer or a party authorised or approved by them.

 [More information for developers →](../02-for-app-authors/10-verification.md)

 ## Why are some apps not verified?

-Some apps are published on Flathub by third parties that are unaffiliated with the original developer.
-This is allowed, but such apps are not eligible for verification.
+Some apps are published on Flathub by the community or third parties and not directly maintained by the original developer.
+This means such apps are not eligible for verification.

 ## How do I know if an app is verified?

-Some apps have a checkmark on the app page.
-This means the app is published on Flathub by its original developer or a third party approved by the developer.
+Apps will have a blue tick on the Flathub app page indicating they are verified.

 ## I only want to install verified apps.
 How do I do that?

 You can use the `--subset=verified` option when adding the Flathub remote.
 This will only add the verified apps to your local repository.

 ```bash
 flatpak remote-add --if-not-exists --subset=verified flathub-verified https://flathub.org/repo/flathub.flatpakrepo